iot49/iot49.org/docs/ide/install.md

 ## Quick Install

+Choose the appropriate link for your device architecture:

-**Note:** Quick install is available only for the Raspberry PI (not Intel NUC or compatible).
+* [aarch64](https://hub.balena.io/boser/ide49) for ARM, e.g. Raspberry PI 3 or 4, or
+* [amd64](https://hub.balena.io/boser/ide49-amd64) for Intel NUC and compatibles.

-Go to https://hub.balena.io/boser/ide49 and click "Get started".
+On the page that opens, click "Get started".
 Select your device type and network connection (wifi+ethernet unless you use a wired connection).
-From the `Flash` button, choose `Download balenaOS` (perhaps direct flashing by clicking the Flash button works also, but not for me).
+From the `Flash` dropdown, choose `Download balenaOS` (clicking the `Flash` button directly may work also, but not for me).

 Flash the downloaded OS image to the SD Card using [Balena Etcher](https://www.balena.io/etcher/).
 Insert the card into the PI and apply power.